observablehq/plot/README.md

 ### Mark options

 The **marks** option specifies an array of [marks](#marks) to render.
 Each mark has its own data and options; see the respective mark type (*e.g.*, [bar](#bar) or [dot](#dot)) for which mark options are supported.
 Each mark may be a nested array of marks, allowing composition.
 Marks may also be a function which returns an SVG element, if you wish to insert some arbitrary content into your plot.
 And marks may be null or undefined, which produce no output; this is useful for showing marks conditionally (*e.g.*, when a box is checked).
-Marks are drawn in *z*-order, last on top.
+Marks are drawn in *z* order, last on top.
 For example, here a single rule at *y* = 0 is drawn on top of blue bars for the [*alphabet* dataset](./test/data/alphabet.csv).

 ```js
 Plot.plot({